theleveragedguess/algorist/practical_algorithm_design/9_intractable_problems_and_approximation_algorithms/README.md

 One perpetual point of confusion is getting the direction of the reduction right.
 Recall that we must transform every instance of a known NP-complete problem into an instance of the problem we are interested in.
 If we perform the reduction the other way, all we get is a slow way to solve the problem of interest, by using a subroutine that takes exponential time.

+Below a few useful class of problems that can serve as reductions to many others.

 ### Integer Programming

 __Problem__: Integer Programming